Pasanda: History

 Though its invention is ascribed to the Mughal court, the recipe may have been a development of pre-existing cooking techniques, with a similar method of preparation being described in the Manasollasa of the 12th century AD.

 Variants

-Although pasanda is usually served as a meat dish, it may also be prepared in kebab form.
-Reflecting the dish's flavour and its connection with the almond, pasanda also refers to a mild curry sauce made with cream, coconut milk or yoghurt and almonds.
+Although pasanda is usually served as a meat dish with a sauce, it can be prepared in kebab form; The Times of India describes pasanda kebab as belonging to Awadhi cuisine (from Northern India and Southern Nepal).